coolfav/TheBigBot/README.md

 # TheBigBot
-Beta v1.0
+Beta v2.0

 made by coolfav on Github

 # Requirements if you want to use this source code for your own bot:

-- Any python IDE
+- Python 3.8 interpreter (could possibly work with 3.7 or below)

 - PIP